Postman: The Complete Guide - REST API Testing

 - Optional - Basic Docker experience (for Jenkins or Newman)

 - A computer with Windows, macOS or Linux is required for viewing the lectures and installing Postman.
-Using a mobile phone is not recommended.
+Using a mobile phone/tablet is not recommended.

-RESTful APIs (or simply REST API) are everywhere nowadays but at the same time they are getting more complex to get started with: different HTTP methods,, headers, cookies, dealing with file uploads or authentication with api keys, tokens, OAuth and so much more.
+RESTful APIs (or simply REST API) are everywhere nowadays, but at the same time, they are getting more complex to get started with: different HTTP methods (GET, POST, PUT, PATCH, DELETE), headers, cookies, dealing with file uploads or authentication with API keys, tokens, OAuth and so much more.

-Postman can help if you are developing APIs as well!
-I have created this course for testing engineers and well as for software developers.
-Postman can help you during the development of your API as well as after the API is completed, by running tests that make sure your API is still working as intended.
+I have created this course for testing engineers as well as for software developers or other technical positions.
+Postman can help you during the development of your API, as well as after the API is completed, by running tests that make sure your API is still working as intended.

-In the first part of the course we will start exploring the features of Postman and continue by writing API tests with the intention of integrating them in a CI server where the tests will run on a current basis.
+In the first part of the course, we will start exploring the features of Postman and continue by writing API tests with the intention of integrating them into a CI server where the tests will run on a current basis.

 But this is not the normal course you take part in.
 Because your needs may be different and because I hate leaving you wondering what to do next, the second part of the course will include user questions and answers to problems that were not yet covered in the course or that are more specific and may not interest everybody.